Save up to £350

 Colchester is home to some prestigious universities that draw students from around the world.
 Here's a look at the top universities in Colchester:

-The University of Essex is a leading UK university, known for its excellent programs in social sciences, business, and law.
+1. University of Essex: The University of Essex is a leading UK university, known for its excellent programs in social sciences, business, and law.
 Ranked 28th in the QS World University Rankings, the university is highly regarded for its research excellence and international student community.
 Its campus is equipped with modern facilities, including a dedicated sports center and extensive research labs.
+The Maltings is one of the closest Colchester student accommodation to this university.

-Colchester Institute is a major provider of vocational and further education.
-Colchester Institute is a well-regarded university with a global ranking of #472 in the QS World University Rankings It offers a wide range of practical programs in subjects like health, business, and the arts.
-Located near the town centre, the institute boasts excellent links to local businesses, providing students with strong career prospects.
+2. Colchester Institute: Colchester Institute is a major provider of vocational and further education.
+Colchester Institute is a well-regarded university with a global ranking of #472 in the QS World University Rankings.
+It offers a wide range of practical programs in subjects like health, business, and the arts.
+Among some of the most affordable student accommodations near it’s campus Enso ranks first.

 Nearby Places